Creating custom apps

 Tip

-Read more about custom tables in our Workflow guides
+Read more about custom views in our Website guides